Materials-Consortia/OPTIMADE/optimade.md

 If a property name is not recognized by the queried endpoint, an error diagnosis would be appropriate.
-However, we also want to formulate a single query suitable for multiple databases, even when querying database-specific properties.
+However, we also want to support the formulation of a single query suitable for multiple databases, even when querying database-specific properties.
 For example, we would like to construct the following query: